 You can find several real estate working in San Antonio.
 You can rent accommodation according to your needs and requirements.
 In San Antonio, you can also find a one-bed apartment for $565 (approx. €481, £410, $712 CAD, $742 AUD).

 Airbnb (www.airbnb.com) is also available in case you're looking for a more customized offer.
 The prices vary according to the location and the size of the accommodation.

 There are many RV sites available within the city.
 The nearest ones with ample space are:

-- Weather: The winter weather in San Antonio (Texas) will normally be warm during the day and can be cold during the night.
+Weather: The fall, winter, and spring weather in San Antonio (Texas) will normally be warm during the day and can be cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like San Antonio (Texas) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.